Optimal Sequential Contests: Proofs

-Before proving \cref{P:cond1_tullock}, let me briefly describe its key idea.
-The function $f_{t+1}$ is a polynomial, of degree $r=T-t$, so it can have at most $r$ roots.
+Before giving the proof of \cref{P:cond1_tullock}, let me briefly describe its key idea.
+The function $f_{t+1}$ is a polynomial of degree $r=T-t$, so it can have at most $r$ roots.
 By keeping track of all the roots, I show by induction that all $r$ roots are real and in $[0,1)$, with the highest being $\uX_{t+1}$.
 Therefore, all $r-1$ roots of the derivative $f_t'$ are also real and in $[0,\uX_{t+1})$.
 Evaluating $f_t$ at $\uX_{t+1}$ and $1$, we get

 This implies that $f_t$ must have a root $\uX_t \in (\uX_{t+1},1)$.
 Moreover, since the highest root of its derivative is again below $\uX_t$, it is strictly increasing in $[\uX_t,1]$.
 Finally, I show that the second highest root of $f_t$ is strictly below $\uX_{t+1}$, so that $f_t(X)<0$ for all $[\uX_{t+1},\uX_t)$.
 Proving this requires keeping track of all the roots.